abhinaba-ghosh/protractor-react-selector/README.md

 #### Wait to Load React for different react roots

-It is always not true that the root of React app is set to 'root', may be your root element is 'mount', like:
+It may even possible that you have different REACT roots (different REACT instances in same application).
+In this case, you can specify the `CSS Selector` of the target root.

 ```js
 const App = () => (